brianjlacy/storyquest/README.md

 mobile augmented books.
 With StoryQuest, you can create adventure e-books and interactive fiction that contain branching storylines, audio, images, illustrations, video, and interactive JavaScript-based content.
-StoryQuest delivers ready-to-deploy app archives for various platforms, including iOS, Android, FirefoxOS, Chrome, and can export builds for e-readers like Kindle or Kobo.
+StoryQuest delivers ready-to-deploy app archives for various platforms, including iOS, Android, ChromeOS, and can export books for e-readers like Kindle or Kobo.

 ![Story Client](/screenshots/client-combined.jpg?raw=true "Story Client")